khmarbaise/Maven-License-Verifier-Plugin/README.md

 Examples
 --------

-A real example can be looked at [Maven Licenses Verifier Plugin Example](http://khmarbaise.github.com/mlvp-example/licenseverifierreport.html)
+A real example can be looked at [Licenses Verifier Maven Plugin Example](http://khmarbaise.github.com/mlvp-example/licenseverifierreport.html)